worldviewer/react-worldviewer-prototype/README.md

 ## The Next Steps

+*Note: I had an excellent conversation with Rishat of codementor.io on Tuesday.
+This gave me a chance to get some React-specific code review, and I've combined the notes from our conversation with my own former notes below ...*

+- When I load the graphic in low-bandwidth situations, I lose all control over the coordination of the animations.
+What I would like to do is to load my assets first, and only then once those assets are present, begin rendering the animations.
+Based on conversations with Rishat from codementor.io, I should deploy a different approach for the canvas and the static images.
+- A good way to do this for static assets would be to set up a state variable within the `ControversyCard` component which indicates `allImagesLoaded`.
+Then, assuming that the images are being pulled from an API -- which is a planned next step -- I should use promises to determine when each is loaded.
+With this approach, I should be able to use a `Promise.all()` to then render all of the static assets at once, by passing the state down to the animated components via props.
+- The situation with the canvas is a bit different.
+For the canvas, it will likely display better if we evaluate whether or not we display it within `componentWillReceiveProps`, like so:

+    componentWillReceiveProps: function(props) {
+        props.allImagesHaveBeenLoaded && this.createViewer();
+    },

+- On low bandwidth connections, there is a flash of default font before the custom font loads.
+What I should look into for this is use of a font load event.
+There should be some sort of http status associated with the loading of the stylesheet (1 = loading, 2=ok,loaded, 3=redirect, 4=error, etc).
+I may be able to use the above-mentioned `Promise.all()` to solve this same issue -- perhaps by initially styling the text as transparent (?).
+- One thing that came up in conversations with Rishat is that I should be using a React `ref` to style the width and height of the parent containing the canvas.
+This should look something like ...

+    render: function() {
+        return (
+            <div
+            ref={node => {
+                this.root = node;
+            }}
+            className="Card"
+            id="openseadragon"
+            style={this.state.cardStyle} />
+        );
+    }

+... then ...

+    setupResizeHandler: function() {
+        let width = this.root.clientWidth;

+That will help better isolate the component from its surroundings.
+Further, this is probably not really necessary ...

+    getInitialState: function() {
+        let width = document.documentElement.clientWidth;

+... at least not for now, while I am simply using 100vw (100% of client window width).
+See https://facebook.github.io/react/docs/refs-and-the-dom.html for more information on that.
+- I should change `window.onresize` to `window.addEventListener('resize', {})`.
+- As I build out my React-canvas interactions, I'll probably want to start storing a lot more information about the canvas within my state.
-- Identify the cause of that vertical scrollbar on desktop, and get rid of it.
-This panning functionality already exists with OpenSeadragon, of course, and having both creates significant confusion.
+- Identify the cause of that vertical scrollbar on desktop, and get rid of it when zoom into the canvas is activated.
+This panning functionality already exists with OpenSeadragon.
+In order to get rid of it, it is not enough to just specify `overflow: hidden`.
+I also need to specify either a `height` or `max-height`.
-- The idea is that those bubbles can be interacted with separately from the background, via taps.
-The next step is to animate these overlay transitions and the on-screen loadings using https://github.com/FormidableLabs/react-animations -- which is a React-based implementation of animate.css.
 - I might decide, if necessary, to activate OpenSeadragon interactions with a tap on the graphic.
 This would allow me to switch between the standard UI (and overlay) interactions, and OpenSeadragon interactions.
 So far, it seems unnecessary.
 - What I am ultimately working towards with this prototype is something similar to https://github.com/Emigre/openseadragon-annotations.
 I want to be able to annotate the image pyramid and persist those annotations (although my annotations will not be hand-drawn drawings -- but rather more like interactive GIS icons with text labels, and other more structured annotation elements).
+Based on advice from Rishat from codementor.io, I should keep track of the absolute canvas-based coordinates at all times in my React state, and use that zoom level and calculated box to determine whether or not to render any particular annotation overlay.
+With this approach in mind, it may not be necessary to refer to the implementation above (?).
 - I expect to rework the menu system, possibly swapping it out with a better interface; it's placed there as a proof-of-concept to observe how OpenSeadragon interacts with its parent elements.
 - There's a lot of work left to do with this, but also a fairly specific vision of what must be constructed.
 For more details on what that vision is, read further.